 Groundwater level monitoring

 We monitor the ground water levels with hundreds of water level indicators (‘peilbuizen’) in and around Amsterdam.
 This is done by hand in approximately 2500 places, 6 times a year.
+Do you live in a municipality outside Amsterdam and are you looking for information about the groundwater in your area?
+Then please contact your municipality.

 Would you like to know more or do you need help?